 In addition to any scheduled weekly tutorials, GUC provides general academic support.
 GUC’s Academic Learning Centre provides students with a range of supports in academic communication, including assistance with a variety of styles for academic assignment writing, referencing, note taking and paraphrasing.
 You can email ALCsupport@guc.edu.au with a quick question or to schedule a meeting for more extensive support.

-The ALC also offers a range of workshops throughout the year.
-Please click here for the 2022 Orientation workshop schedule and to book a workshop.
+The ALC also offers a range of workshops during orientation.
+Please click here for more information

 Don’t forget to check your university’s websites for a range of great academic support tools too!